matomo-org/matomo/tests/README.md

 ### Profiling

-See [tests/README.xhprof.md](https://github.com/matomo-org/matomo/blob/master/tests/README.xhprof.md) for help on how to profile Piwik with XHProf.
+See [tests/README.xhprof.md](https://github.com/matomo-org/matomo/blob/master/tests/README.xhprof.md) for help on how to profile Matomo with XHProf.